TheCarsonWest/TheCarsonWest.github.io/test/content/Coroutines.md

 ## [Coroutines](./../coroutines/)

 ### What are [Coroutines](./../coroutines/)?
  [Coroutines](./../coroutines/) are a special type of generator function in Python that allows for more flexible and efficient iteration over a sequence of values.
-Unlike regular generators, which only yield one value at a time, coroutines can yield multiple values and resume execution from the point where they left off when called again.
+Unlike regular [Generators](./../generators/), which only yield one value at a time, coroutines can yield multiple values and resume execution from the point where they left off when called again.
 This enables advanced control over the iteration and suspension of code execution.

 ### How to Use [Coroutines](./../coroutines/)
 To create a coroutine, use the `async def` syntax.
 When called, a coroutine returns a coroutine object.
 To iterate through the values yielded by the coroutine, use the `await` keyword within an `async def` function.